 During the final Exploration phase, the cognitive search system uses the extra knowledge that resulted from the Enrichment phase to give the user better quality search results.
 The system has a better understanding of what the user is looking for and provides more useful data to fulfil the user’s search query, whether it is a text, image or voice search.

 One of the best-known providers of artificial intelligence technology for cognitive search solutions is Microsoft Cognitive Services.
 You can integrate it easily into Microsoft Azure Search or other search engine of your choice.

 As you can see, cognitive search technology can be used in tons of applications.
-At Making Waves we love to brainstorm how these technologies can help our clients to reach their business goals and optimise their processes.
+At NoA Ignite we love to brainstorm how these technologies can help our clients to reach their business goals and optimise their processes.
 The options are endless and so is our imagination!

 Pieterjan is a Content Editor from Belgium with a background in communications and media.
 His passion for words and languages take him on journeys of copywriting, translating and recently also UX writing.